winner225/MateriaDesignInXaml/Dialogs.md

 ![](https://dragablz.files.wordpress.com/2015/10/materialdesigndialogs.png)

 DialogHost.DialogContent (associated with DialogHost.DialogContentTemplate) is your typical XAML content object property for setting the content of your dialog.
-You can infer from this that you can use MVVM to bind content, but there are multiple ways of populating the content, showing the dialog, closing the dialog, and processing responses, so here’s a list of all the strategies for using the dialog (after the gif):
+You can infer from this that you can use MVVM to bind content, but **there are multiple ways of populating the content, showing the dialog, closing the dialog, and processing responses**, so here’s a list of all the strategies for using the dialog (after the gif):

 ![](https://dragablz.files.wordpress.com/2015/10/materialdesigndialog_s.gif)